Backup And Disaster Recovery

 The average cost of downtime is $5,600 per minute.
 But, due to there being so many variables, downtime can cost some businesses up to $540,000 per hour.

-The “best” RPO or RTO depends on a few factors like how critical the data is to business operations and how up-to-date the data must be.
-For industries where information moves quickly, like retail where transactions happen frequently, you may need more backups, in slower industries you might be able to afford more time.
+The “best” RPO or RTO depends on a few factors like how critical the data is to business operations and how frequently that data must be updated.
+For industries where information moves quickly, like retail where transactions happen frequently, you may need more backups, in slower industries you might be able to afford slightly more time.

-To dig deeper and learn more about what length of time you may need for an RPO or RTO, ask questions like:
+To dig deeper and learn more about what RPO or RTO would be ideal for your organization, ask questions like:

 Another variable to consider is your maximum tolerable period of disruption (MTPD) which is the amount of time your services can be down before it's unacceptable to your business which can mean your employees can no longer do business or that your customers will become frustrated.
 Basically, how long can you go before business is heavily affected to the point of losing business?